valekask/docs/CONTRIBUTING.md

-# How to contribute to FNA-UI
+# How to contribute
 This guide describes how to work with branches, commits and pull requests.

 Both for contributors and reviewers, well-established conventions for structure, naming and formatting will save time and hassle caused by improperly created branches,